Table of Contents

 The dose that is usually prescribed is based on an average patient.
 However, many individual factors can affect the target plasma concentration of the drug, which has to be tailored for the individual patient if optimal therapeutic efficacy is desired.

 This adjustment is required if an organ that metabolizes (and eliminates) the drug has impairment of function.
 Drugs excreted by the renal route frequently require dose adjustment based on the renal function.
+Renal clearance is affected by acute and chronic renal disease (in diabetes, chronic hypertension).
 This function of the kidneys in elimination drugs can be estimated by measuring the creatinine clearance.

 Renal clearance is measuring using the Cockcroft-Gault equation as follows: